radekg/yugabyte-db-go-client/README.md

 - `master-leader-step-down`: Try to force the current master leader to step down.
 - `ping`: Ping a certain YB server.
 - `set-load-balancer-state`: Set the load balancer state.

+#### Snapshot commands

+- `create-snapshot`: Creates a snapshot of an entire keyspace or selected tables in a keyspace.

 ### Flags